elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/displaying_game_data.md

 can add a countdown timer to our game.
 This part will involve updating several pieces of our application, but thankfully they're all simple changes.

-We'll start by installing the `elm/time` package with the following:
+We'll start by installing the `elm/time` package from the `assets/elm` folder with the following:

 ```shell
 $ elm install elm/time